ros-controls/ros2_control_demos/example_1/doc/userdoc.rst

    If you can see two orange and one yellow rectangle in *RViz* everything has started properly.
    Still, to be sure, let's introspect the control system before moving *RRBot*.

-   Once it is working you can stop rviz using CTRL+C as the next launch file is starting RViz.

 3. Check if the hardware interface loaded properly, by opening another terminal and executing